Irophin/Ansible-Project/README.md

 # Deploy the entire project
 ansible-playbook deployment.yml

-# Specific tags can be used to deploy only a part of the project
+# Specific tags can be used or skipped to deploy only a part of the project
-ansible-playbook deployment.yml --tags
+ansible-playbook deployment.yml --tags|--skip-tags
   ├── dependencies # Install and update dependencies ├── webapp       # Deploy the web server
   ├── database     # Deploy the database